fabacab/wp-pgp-encrypted-emails/readme.txt

 3. Authors who add a PGP public key to their profile also let readers leave semi-private comments on their posts.
 These are comments that are automatically encrypted to the author's public key upon submission.
 Commenters who want to send a "Private" comment simply write their comment normally and ensure the encryption checkbox is enabled when they submit their comment.

 4. Administrators can generate an OpenPGP signing keypair with which to automatically sign outgoing emails.
 This helps recipients verify that email they receive actually came from your website.
 Admins can regenerate the keypair automatically by clicking the "Regenerate keypair" button, or they can manually paste an ASCII-armored keypair for the site to use.

-5. For security, the private key part of the site's signing key will only be transmitted over a secure (HTTPS) connection, so you will see the following prompt to switch to a secure connection if you try to view it insecurely.
+For security, the private key part of the site's signing key will only be transmitted over a secure (HTTPS) connection, so you will see a prompt to switch to a secure connection if you try to view it insecurely.
 You can still (re)generate a keypair, including the private key part, over an insecure connection because the key is generated on the server itself.

 == Change log ==

 = Version 0.4.0 =

 * [Feature](https://github.com/meitar/wp-pgp-encrypted-emails/issues/1): Admins can now generate a PGP signing keypair for the blog itself.
 If a signing keypair exists, outgoing emails will be automatically signed.
-    * This keypair is intended to be used for signing outgoing emails.
-It is *not* intended to be used for any other purpose. *Do not* use this keypair for emails you send yourself. *Do not* export this key for use in any other system.
+    * This keypair is intended *only* for signing outgoing emails from WordPress itself.
+It is *not* intended to be used for any other purpose. *Do not* use this keypair for emails you send from your own mail client. *Do not* use this keypair as your personal PGP key. *Do not* export this key for use in any other system.
 This keypair should be treated as a low-trust, single-purpose keypair reserved exclusively for your website itself.
+    * After adding a PGP signing keypair, users can download the site's public key part from their profile pages.
+    * Theme authors can always link to a site's PGP signing public key with the following code: `print admin_url('admin-ajax.php?action=download_pgp_signing_public_key')`
 * Developer: New filter hooks.
 These are documented on the [Other Notes](https://wordpress.org/plugins/wp-pgp-encrypted-emails/other_notes/) page.
     * `openpgp_enarmor` filter for ASCII-armoring arbitrary OpenPGP data.
     * `openpgp_sign` filter for (clear)signing an arbitrary message.